hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     Instance templates do not store customer-supplied encryption keys, so you cannot use your own keys to encrypt disks in a managed instance group.

-* `resource_policies` (Optional) -- A list of short names or self_links of resource policies to attach to this disk for automatic snapshot creations.
+* `resource_policies` (Optional) -- A list (short name or id) of resource policies to attach to this disk for automatic snapshot creations.
 Currently a max of 1 resource policy is supported.

 The `disk_encryption_key` block supports: